abraaolucassb/EstruturaSequencialPython/README.md

 1. Make a program that shows the message "Hello World!" on the screen.

-2. Make a program that asks for a number and then shows the message The number entered was [number].
+2. Make a program that asks for a number and then shows the message "The number entered was [number]".

 3. Make a program that asks for two numbers and prints the sum.